 Always Connected

-Today’s world is a connected one—across the building or across the planet—people need to connect to each other, to other computers, and to the Internet.
+Today’s world is a connected one—across the building or across the planet, people need to connect to each other, to other computers, and to the Internet.
 Whether you’re at home, traveling, or at the office, Windows 7 makes it easy for you to get connected and stay connected so that you have access to the sites, programs, photos, music, and information that matters the most to you.
-Setting up a secure wireless network in your home is as easy as pressing a button.
-Windows 7 provides integrated support for mobile broadband to keep you connected to the Internet and to work, even when you’re on the go.
-And you stay connected – even when the network you are using changes.
+Whether it’s setting up a secure wireless network in your home with the press of a button or providing integrated support for mobile broadband Internet connections when you’re on the go, Windows 7 keeps you connected – even when the network you are using changes.

 View Available Network (VAN)

-Windows 7 provides a simpler, easier to understand experience when you want to view and connect to available networks.
+Windows 7 makes it easy to view and connect to available networks.
 When multiple connections are available, you’ll see a consistent way to connect to one regardless of the network type.
 So everything will be easier whether you’re trying to connect to a wired, wireless, mobile broadband, or custom network.

 Windows Connect Now (WCN)

-Are people outside your home connected to your home wireless network?
-Have you ever tried to set up a secure wireless network to prevent others from eavesdropping?
-Windows 7 makes it easier for you to set up a secure wireless network.
+Do you want to control who has access to your home wireless network?
+Windows 7 makes it easy to set up a secure wireless network.
 Windows Connect Now supports the Wi-Fi Protected Setup (WPS) standard and reduces the complexity for computers, mobile devices, and wireless access points to securely connect to each other and exchange settings.
-From your Windows 7 PC you simply request permission to join a home network and accept the request by pushing a button on the wireless access point.
-Then your computer will automatically get the network settings from your wireless access point and set up a secure wireless connection – you won’t have to remember or type in a password every time to connect.
+Use Windows 7 to request permission to join a home network, and then accept the request by pushing a button on the wireless access point.
+Your computer will automatically get the network settings from your wireless access point and set up a secure wireless connection – you won’t have to remember or type in a password every time to connect.

 Soft Access Point

 Windows 7 lets you use your wireless-enabled PC as a wireless access point.
-This means you can connect other WiFi enabled PCs or devices directly to your Windows 7 computer and still stay connected to the Internet.
-Or, if you’re traveling and need to connect a WiFi enabled device like a cell phone or a camera, now you can connect it to your PC.
+This means you can connect other wireless-enabled PCs or devices directly to your computer and still stay connected to the Internet.
+Or, if you’re traveling and need to connect a wireless-enabled device like a cell phone or a camera, you can connect it to your PC.

 Mobile Broadband

-It’s much simpler in Windows 7 to connect your computer to the Internet using a cellular provider, regardless of which cellular provider you use or what technologies the service uses.
-Connecting via your cell provider is very similar to connecting to a home wireless network.
-You simply use a data card provided by your PC manufacturer or cellular service provider.
-That card allows your Windows 7 PC to connect to the Internet wherever you have cellular service.
+It’s much simpler in Windows 7 to connect your computer to the Internet using a cellular provider, regardless of which cellular provider you use or what technologies the service provides.
+Connecting via your cell provider is similar to connecting to a home wireless network using a data card provided by your PC manufacturer or cellular service provider.
+That card allows your PC to connect to the Internet wherever you have cellular service.

 Phone Tethering

-Many cell phones today can be used as a modem to let your PC connect to the Internet with broadband speed, but setting up this scenario has required some level of technical expertise.
+Many cell phones today can be used as a modem to connect your PC to the Internet with broadband speed, but setting up this scenario has required technical expertise.
 Windows 7 streamlines this experience and makes it easy to use your data-enabled cell phone to connect your PC to the Internet.
 This is called phone tethering.
-When you want to connect to a network and you check what’s available in View Available Networks, you’ll see tethered phones along with available wireless or mobile broadband networks.
+When you want to connect to a network, check View Available Networks and you’ll see tethered phones along with available wireless or mobile broadband networks.

 Direct Access